hrharder/ParadigmCore/README.md

 ## Quick Start

-Complete install instructions can be found [here](./docs/install.md), and an even more in-depth tutorial can be found [here](./docs/tutorial.md).
+Complete install instructions can be found [here](./docs/install.md), and a more in-depth tutorial can be found [here](./docs/tutorial.md).

 ### Prerequisites